FSEC-Photovoltaics/pvrpm-lcoe/.github/CONTRIBUTING.md

 ## Feature Requests
 Feature requests be submitted as issues [here](https://github.com/FSEC-Photovoltaics/pvrpm-lcoe/issues) and should follow the **feature request template**.
 Feature requests should be concise, specific, and if possible include examples of how the feature should work.
 It will then be assigned a priority level by one of the members of the repository.
+For changes to **documentation only**, you can instead use the **documentation change template** proposing changes to the documentation.
+A PR can then reference this issue to change the documentation.
+This includes grammar fixes, spelling mistakes, or rewording.

 ## Reporting Bugs
 Bug reports should also be submitted as issues [here](https://github.com/FSEC-Photovoltaics/pvrpm-lcoe/issues) and follow the **bug report template**.
 Bug reports need to provide the operating system and hardware specifications of the computer that ran into the bug, full stack trace (use the `--trace` flag when running a simulation to get stack traces), and include a `zip` file containing **your PVRPM `YAML` configuration, `JSON` files for the SAM case, and the weather file used with the simulation.** This will allow others to reproduce and confirm the bug on other systems.